Orange-Tofu/All_sem_notes/Guidelines.md

 # This file provides guidelines on how to contribute files to this repo.

-1. Only upload files which are not there or you have new version.
+1. Everyone/Anyone from DSCE-ISE is allowed to upload in this repository.
+2. Changes